Zakariyya98/PasswordGenerator/README.md

 The motivation for this build was to enhance my knowledge and create something that can be showcased on my profile.
-It has also been deployed. to Netlify and is available to view at the link [Insert Link Here]
+It has also been deployed.
+The link is: [INSERT LINK HERE]

-It can be used on desktops, tablets, and mobile devices, and it is responsive across all of these devices.
+It can be used on desktops, tablets, and mobile devices, it is responsive across all of these devices.

 THE GENERATED PASSWORDS ARE RANDOM AND ARE NOT STORED ANYWHERE.
 ALL SOURCE